 $2M/$4M costs more than $1M/$2M but the marginal cost decreases.
 Endorsements like additional insureds add modest premium.

 Prior GL claims significantly affect rate and carrier eligibility.
-Three or more claims in five years can limit you to specialty markets at higher rates.
+Multiple prior claims can limit carrier options or push placement toward specialty markets.

 Serving All of California